 Mini Bio (1)

-David Morse, a 6' 4" tall blue-eyed blond who performed on stage for 10 years before breaking into film, became established as a respected supporting, character actor and second lead.
+David Morse, a 6' 4" tall blue-eyed blond who performed on stage for 10 years before breaking into film, has become established as a respected supporting, character actor and second lead.

 He was born the first of four children of Charles, a sales manager, and Jacquelyn Morse, a schoolteacher, on October 11, 1953, in Beverly, Massachusetts.
 He grew up with three younger sisters.
 After graduating from high school, Morse studied acting at the William Esper Studio.
 In 1971, he began his professional acting career appearing in over 30 productions with the Boston Repertory Company from 1971 to 1977.
 In the late 1970s, Morse continued his stage career with the Circle Repertory Company in New York before moving into television and film.
 In the late 1990s, he returned to the Off-Broadway stage starring in Paula Vogel's Pulitzer Prize winning drama, "How I Learned to Drive" (1997), for which he won the Drama Desk Award and the Obie.